eleda77/eleda77.github.io/docs/vocab_list.md

 **gnomon** - the raised part of a sundial that casts the shadow; a style

+**grist** - grain that is ground to make flour; useful material, especially to back up an argument

 **grook** - a brief, aphoristic poem, often containing irony or paradox (invented by Piet Hein)

 **guzunder** - another word for chamber pot (because it 'guzunder' the bed)